cleverhans-lab/cleverhans/README.md

 #### Manual installation

-If you are installing CleverHans manually, install TensorFlow first.
-Then, run the following command to clone the CleverHans repository into a folder of your choice:
+If you are installing CleverHans manually, run the following command to clone the CleverHans repository into a folder of your choice:

 ```